Develp10/optiarch/README.md

  > OptiArch support only Arch Linux

 > [!CAUTION]
 > This is not stable, optiarch in dev phase.

-Big thanks for Arch Linux devs!
+If you find a bug or problem, then create an issue.

 ## Install
 Step 0: install reqs and deps: